blaisephilip/bedrock-bulktest/doc/environment.md

 1. If you do not have any, create an AWS root and an AWS IAM account, according to the guidelines of Amazon Web Services.

+2. Install the AWS CLI (Comman Line Interface) from here: [https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-2. Log in with your IAM user account to AWS in a web browser, and create an access key in the AWS Management Console.
+3. Log in with your IAM user account to AWS in a web browser, and create an access key in the AWS Management Console.

 IAM > Users > your_username > Create access key